Danthesage01/random-advice-app/README.md

-Here's the improved and complete version of your Markdown guide for GitHub's README.md:

----

 # Step-by-Step Guide: Building a Random Advice Web Application

 If you're new to programming, don't worry!

-We'll walk through building a simple web app that displays random advice every 20 seconds.
+You can use this guide to do the task, and it displays random advice every 20 seconds.

 Check out the [demo here](https://neon-duckanoo-7458d7.netlify.app/).

 By the end of this guide, you’ll have your app up and running on your computer.